-Recently there has been much talk about the role of silver in investment and the demand for precious metals.
+Recently there has been much talk about silver in investment and the demand for precious metals.
 However, what’s more interesting is the technological requirement for silver in various fields.

-Silver market today can best be described to what it was 100 years back, when the industrial demand for silver had only just began to burgeon.
-In the early 1980′s, silver demand was declining as a reaction to the high silver prices and worldwide recession that had set in.
+Today’s silver market can best be described as what it was 100 years back when the industrial demand for silver had only just begun to burgeon.
+In the early 1980s, silver demand was declining due to the high silver prices and worldwide recession that had set in.
 Now silver is back in a phase where it has become a great business to be in, at least for the next 50 years.

-Today, the industrial necessity of silver is growing significantly and nearly half of the silver that is excavated is used for the said purpose.
-All sorts of new innovations and technologies have been discovered in the 21st century, resulting in demand outstripping the supply.
+Today, the industrial necessity of silver is growing significantly, and nearly half of the silver that is excavated is used for the said purpose.
+All sorts of innovations and technologies have been discovered in the 21st century, resulting in demand outstripping the supply.

-The high conductivity of silver make it a highly source-able material in everything from electrical switches to catalysts.
-These days, the list of uses for silver in the automotive, medicine and solar industry is growing at a rapid rate and everyday seems to generate a new use for silver.
-An excellent examples are South Korea and China who have witnessed a tremendous growth in silver demand from the electronics and auto industry.
+The high conductivity of silver makes it a highly source-able material in everything from electrical switches to catalysts.
+These days, the list of uses for silver in the automotive, medicine and solar industry is growing rapidly, and every day seems to generate a new use for silver.
+Excellent examples are South Korea and China who have witnessed tremendous silver demand from the electronics and auto industry.

-Seeing this enormous demand for industrial silver, it is hard to figure whether silver mines will be able to keep up with the supply.
-So, after a period of time above-ground investments stocks need to be reallocated for industrial use.
+Seeing this enormous demand for industrial silver, it is hard to figure whether silver mines will keep up with the supply.
+So, after a period of time, above-ground investments stocks need to be reallocated for industrial use.
 In future, as investment demand keeps on coming and going, silver prices will become very volatile.